autorope/donkeycar/docs/contribute.md

 # Contribute to Donkey
-Donkey is an opensource project to help accelerate the developement of self driving autos.
+Donkey is an open source project to help accelerate the development of self driving autos.

-###Guiding Developement Principles
+###Guiding Development Principles

 * **Modularity**: A self driving system is composed of standalone, independently configurable components that can be combined to make a car.
 * **Minimalism**: Each component should be kept short (<100 lines of code).
-Each peice of code should be transparent apon first reading.
+Each piece of code should be transparent upon first reading.
 No black magic, it slows the speed of innovation.
-* **Extensiblity**: New components should be simple to create by following a template.
+* **Extensibility**: New components should be simple to create by following a template.
 * **Python**: Keep it simple.